manuelvargastapia/libgen_mobile_app/README.md

 ## TODO

-- [ ] Cover URL error handling (ex: when HTTP request fails)
+- [x] Cover URL error handling (ex: when HTTP request fails)
-- [ ] replace any debuggin error message
+- [ ] Replace any debuggin error message
   - [ ] Network errors
-- [ ] Improve lazy loading of fetching books:
+- [x] Improve lazy loading of fetching books:
-  - [ ] Currently only show a SnackBar without proper feedback about what's going on with the loading, leading to bad experience.
+  - [x] Currently only show a SnackBar without proper feedback about what's going on with the loading, leading to bad experience.
   - [x] Clean current book list displayed before execute another query
-  - [ ] Handle properly the case when there are no more books to fetch, to avoid fetching duplicates when the bottom of the screen is falsely reached by the list because of expanding the list tiles
+  - [x] Handle properly the case when there are no more books to fetch, to avoid fetching duplicates when the bottom of the screen is falsely reached by the list because of expanding the list tiles
 - [ ] Find a good solution for constant and impredictable IP changes in Library Genesis (see _/home/manuel/development/libgen_mobile_app/flutter_app/libgen/android/app/src/main/res/xml/network_security_config.xml_ and the [API repo](https://github.com/manuelvargastapia/libgen_api/tree/master) for better understanding)
 - [ ] Implement env files management ([check this package](https://pub.dev/packages/envify))
   - [ ] API URLs